-Disc golf is an awesome low-intensity way to get outdoors.
-Play solo or with a small group of friends and you’ll feel the stress melt away.
+Disc golf is an excellent low-intensity way to get outdoors.
+Play solo or with a small group of friends, and you’ll feel the stress melt away.

 If none of those are near you, here’s a list of quite a few disc golf courses in the DFW metro.